Not Mommy Anymore

 So, do not be surprised if you come to realize you were not the only one stuck on you being mommy.
 But no matter the case, eventually you let go and salvage what you can and go on with life and possibly get a dog.
 Be grateful you were a good loving mother.
 Better you errored by loving your kids too much, than not enough.
 And perhaps one day that love will be fully appreciated.
 But don't live for that.
 You're not mommy anymore.

 *2 Timothy 3:1-3 "This know also: that in the last days perilous times shall come.
 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, without natural affection, trucebreakers, false accusers, without self-control, fierce, despisers of those who are good" --Notice this is speaking of adults (men, meaning adults), that they shall be "disobedient to parents" and "despisers of those who are good."
 Christian children, when grown and walking in the flesh, they can fall into any temptation.
 And we can see how so many adults today are going against the teachings of their parents.
 With modern-day counseling being so anti-family and pro-selfishness and teaching that everyone is toxic (see here: https://www.debrajmsmith.com/Toxic.html), it is no wonder how the devil is managing to pull this off.
 Rest on the scripture that says well-trained children, when older shall not depart.
 They can stray, just as we all can stray from God's teachings, but they cannot depart.
-Where they go, all your teachings go with them. -- A strayed son or daughter can run, but can never hide from any and all good ways you trained him/her up to be.
-Eventually, even with an estranged son/daughter, here or in heaven, you both will have a new relationship.
+Where they go, all your teachings go with them. -- A strayed son or daughter can run, but can never hide from the good ways you trained him/her up to be.
+And even with an estranged Christian son/daughter here, you both will have a new relationship in heaven.